naher94/rehanbutt.com/_projects/bowlingtable.markdown

 <div class="image-container">
   <img src="../img/bowlingtable/naildetail.jpg" alt="Detail photo of a found nail in the edge of the wood" />
 </div>

+{% capture bts-title %} Behind the Scenes {% endcapture %}
+{% capture bts-description %} This is by fair my favorite detail of the table because it shows the construction from the original use of this slab, a nailed together bowling alley lane.
+A happy accident from where we trimmed the piece down! {% endcapture %}
+{% include behind-the-scenes.html %}

 <div class="image-container">
   <img src="../img/bowlingtable/edgedetail.jpg" alt="Detail photo of the table edge wood grain" />
 </div>